Our mission is to build products and services to empower sex workers.Our projects

 Assembly Four was founded on the belief that impact is more important than profit.
 We strongly believe that having the ability to make decisions about our bodies and sexual lives is a fundamental human right.
 Anyone should be able to make these choices without fear, violence or discrimination.
 Sex workers are still fighting for this right.

-In collaboration with sex workers across the globe, we create products and services that help them thrive, not just survive.
-We are a small team with a specialised understanding of the complex challenges workers face and are dedicated to providing solutions to amplify their voices.
+In collaboration with sex workers across the globe, we create products and services that help them thrive; not just survive.
+We are a small team based in Melbourne, Australia with a specialised understanding of the complex challenges workers face and are dedicated to providing solutions to amplify their voices.

 Although early days, we are proud to say that we have already implemented features that radically change the way escorts advertise, including wider options around gender and race, dedicated disclosure options for transgender workers, and in-platform messaging.

 Lola is a passionate integrated marketer with a background in sex work.
 Lola's breadth of experiences keeps her focused on the essence of the business problem regardless of it's complexities.

 Eliza is an infrastructure and security specialist who believes in building software that empowers people.
 Dedicated to the digital rights movement, Eliza is an organiser of the Security & Privacy track for PyCon Australia and presents educational workshops across Australia for Sex Workers with the help of peer organisations.

 Jack, more commonly known as "chendo" in the Melbourne tech community, is technology-oriented problem solver who has worked in a diverse range of industries, including e-commerce, telemedicine, smart home, and fintech.
 He's now applying his 20 years of engineering experience to improving the lives of sex workers with technology.